msberends/AMR/README.md

    * Use `first_isolate` to identify the first isolates of every patient [using guidelines from the CLSI](https://clsi.org/standards/products/microbiology/documents/m39/) (Clinical and Laboratory Standards Institute).
      * You can also identify first *weighted* isolates of every patient, an adjusted version of the CLSI guideline.
 This takes into account key antibiotics of every strain and compares them.
    * Use `MDRO` (abbreviation of Multi Drug Resistant Organisms) to check your isolates for exceptional resistance with country-specific guidelines or EUCAST rules.
 Currently, national guidelines for Germany and the Netherlands are supported.
-   * The data set `microorganisms` contains the family, genus, species, subspecies, colloquial name and Gram stain of almost 2,650 microorganisms (2,207 bacteria, 285 fungi/yeasts, 153 parasites, 1 other).
+   * The data set `microorganisms` contains the family, genus, species, subspecies, colloquial name and Gram stain of almost 3,000 potential human pathogenic microorganisms (bacteria, fungi/yeasts and parasites).
 This enables resistance analysis of e.g. different antibiotics per Gram stain.
 The package also contains functions to look up values in this data set like `mo_genus`, `mo_family` or `mo_gramstain`.
 Since it uses `as.mo` internally, AI is supported.
 For example, `mo_genus("MRSA")` and `mo_genus("S. aureus")` will both return `"Staphylococcus"`.
 These functions can be used to add new variables to your data.
    * The data set `antibiotics` contains the ATC code, LIS codes, official name, trivial name and DDD of both oral and parenteral administration.
 It also contains a total of 298 trade names.
 Use functions like `ab_official` and `ab_tradenames` to look up values.
 As the `mo_*` functions use `as.mo` internally, the `ab_*` functions use `as.atc` internally so it uses AI to guess your expected result.
 For example, `ab_official("Fluclox")`, `ab_official("Floxapen")` and `ab_official("J01CF05")` will all return `"Flucloxacillin"`.
 These functions can again be used to add new variables to your data.

 3. It **analyses the data** with convenient functions that use well-known methods.